 Swim with dolphins tours

-You might bump into dolphins while enjoying one of the many ocean activities on the Big Island, but if you do not want to take that chance, your best bet is to book a dolphin tour.
-These tours last about 4 hours and set you back around $150.
+Such tours include fantastic snorkeling, last about 4 hours ,and set you back around $150/person.
 Snacks, water, and snorkeling equipment are generally provided to the guests aboard, but be sure to inquire about this when you book a tour.